Frequently Asked Questions

 Preparing Your Application

-1. I'm not sure what to write in the statement to the directors.
+1. I'm not sure what to write in the statement regarding Writing Background.
 Any advice?

 If you have a background in writing, let us know where you studied.
 If you have any publications, have won any awards, attended any other conferences, etc., let us know.
 If you are relatively new to writing, then please tell us what you hope to achieve by participating in the conference.